-The confined space in the H-60 cabin requires that the litter enter the cabin feet first in order to properly attend to the survivor once in the aircraft.
+The confined space of the H-60 cabin requires that the litter enter the cabin feet first in order to properly attend to the survivor once in the aircraft.
+However, the litter may enter the cabin head first if the situation warrants this to be the most appropriate method.